SimonSubokLee/ston-docs-son/admin/intro.kr.rst

 - **Zillions of Tiny Files**

-  In order to keep billions of files that are infinitely increasing, an exensive storage is needed.
+  In order to keep billions of files that are infinitely increasing, an expensive storage is needed.
   However, the Edge server takes count of economic feasibility so this solution is not preferred.
   There could be a service that consists of a billion of 1KB files, and caching all of them is not possible.
   Therefore, a method that minimizes load of origin server and keeps frequently requested files has to be developed.